povik/fold/docs/QuickStart.md

 At this point we should have a synthesizable and correctly implemented Fold program, but since we haven't asked for the `wm` variable to be implemented with a block memory, it will be implemented directly with flip-flops in the output netlist and involve an excessive amount of logic.

-#### Block memories
+#### Memories

-To opt for a block memory backing for the `wm` variable, and also for the `regs` variable, we need to annotate both declarations.
+To opt for a memory backing for the `wm` variable, and also for the `regs` variable, we need to annotate both declarations.
 We do that in the following way:

 ```
 var wm [128, 4, 8] mut; ` mem.
 var regs [16,32]; `mem.
 ```

 These architectural annotations appended after the statement are called "folding hints" and are found in a special syntax resembling code comments: starting with the backtick character `` ` `` and ending with a newline.
 The individual folding hints are separated with a period character.
-The hint spelled `mem` requests a variable to be implemented in block memory.
+The hint spelled `mem` requests a variable to be implemented in memory.

 Turning a variable into a memory-backed one means that we, as the user, are in control of the physical timing of the accesses and are responsible for making sure the accesses respect the program order.
 We control the timing because the memory accesses are defined to occur in the timing pattern that matches the virtual timing of the statements.
 (To be precise: The timing is defined to match the virtual timing *up to a constant offset*, and this applies to each memory-backed variable in isolation.
 Reads or writes to two distinct memory-backed variables need not be implemented to occur in the same cycle even if in virtual timing they do.)

-Block memories implementing variables have synchronous read and write ports.
-By default those read ports are non-transparent, which means they are defined not to see data updates from writes carried out within the same cycle, but with a folding hint they can be made transparent.
-This is factored in when deciding whether memory accesses respect program order.
+Memories implementing variables have synchronous read and write ports.
+By default those read ports are non-transparent, which means they are defined not to see data updates from writes carried out within the same cycle, but with a folding hint ports can be made transparent.
+The transparency or non-transparency of a port is factored in when deciding whether memory accesses respect program order.

-Separately from the issue of memory accesses respecting program order, the timing of memory reads and writes is a key factor for the program to meet data causality.
-The user explicitly schedules the memory reads and writes, and this can easily make for a constraint violating data causality.
+Separately from the issue of memory accesses respecting program order, the timing of memory reads and writes is critical for the program to meet data causality.
+This is because the user explicitly schedules the memory reads and writes, and this explicit scheduling can easily make for a constraint violating data causality.
 We can demonstrate that on our core.
 Consider the following sequence of operations in our program when it's processing a `LOAD` or `STORE` instruction:

  1. the `wm` read to obtain the instruction